About Islington Proms

 Key to the Proms has been the acquisition of an 1894 Bechstein grand piano.
 Discovered in a private house by Anthony Hill, then organist at St James’, the piano was paid for by donations and loans – an example of the way the Proms has benefitted from the growing sense of community spirit in N1.
 Sadly Anthony died in July 2016 and the piano recital this July by the young Korean piano virtuoso, Yoon Chung, is a tribute to the huge contribution Anthony made to musical education.

-This year’s Proms programme is more varied than ever.
-The season starts with the widely acclaimed Hermitage Ensemble from St Petersburg.
-In this acoustic, their style of a capella singing will be electrifying.
-In contrast, the concert in September features one of Ireland’s best loved contemporary folk-singers, Eleanor McEvoy.
-Our support for local music making is also a feature of the Proms.
-As well as performances by our local chamber choir, Cantallini, we are delighted to welcome postgraduate students from the Guildhall School of Music in Silk Street for several concerts.
+The 2017 Proms programme was more varied than ever from the widely acclaimed Hermitage Ensemble from St Petersburg to the concert in September features one of Ireland’s best loved contemporary folk-singers, Eleanor McEvoy.
+Our support for local music making is also a feature of the Proms, with a concert by our local chamber choir, Cantallini.

-As part of the mix we are also keen to provide an opportunity for the very best of our local school students to perform: they have their own Youth Prom in October.
-The diverse programme is completed by Duo Maddalena who sing renaissance and baroque songs with an early music ensemble, Yoon Chung playing the Anthony Hill Memorial recital, and chamber music and operatic favourites in the ever-popular Pocket Prom in the Vicarage gardens to kick start the 2018 Islington Proms.
+As part of the mix we are always keen to provide an opportunity for the very best of our local school students to perform: the Youth Prom will feature again in 2018.
+The Anthony Hill Memorial recital will continue as well as chamber music and operatic favourites in the ever-popular Pocket Prom in the Vicarage gardens to kick start the 2018 Islington Proms.

 We do hope that you will accept our invitation to enjoy ‘music in our neighbourhood’.